 To learn more, visit Healthcare.gov.

-Medicaid is administered by states for low-income families and individuals, people with disabilities, and some other adults.
+States administer Medicaid for low-income families and individuals, people with disabilities, and some other adults.
 You can apply for Medicaid through Kentucky's health insurance marketplace or by contacting Kentucky’s Medicaid office.

 You Can Buy Insurance Directly From an Insurance Company or Agent at Any Time